 MOTIVATION

-Students in the CCN Area Group must complete both a breadth and a depth requirement for the prelim exam.
+Students in the PCCN Area Group must complete both a breadth and a depth requirement for the prelim exam.
 Students should first complete the breadth prelim to obtain a general overview of the field and then complete the depth prelim to dive into a topic that will motivate their dissertation research.
-The CCN group provides several options to fulfill these breadth and depth requirements, which are detailed in the “Formats” section below.
+The PCCN group provides several options to fulfill these breadth and depth requirements, which are detailed in the “Formats” section below.
 All formats have both a written component and a defense, which is open-ended discussion of the submitted written materials and

 Below are general learning outcomes for the breadth and depth prelims, and additional learning outcomes particular to each format are highlighted in the “Formats” section.